lampealex888/portfolio-site/posts/next.js-vs-astro.md

 ---
-title: "Dynamic Routing and Static Generation"
+title: "Choosing Between Next.js and Astro: A Developer's Perspective"
 excerpt: "In the ever-evolving landscape of web development, selecting the right framework is a crucial decision.
 Two compelling options that have "
 coverImage: "/assets/blog/next.js-vs-astro/cover.png"
 date: "2024-01-09T00:00:00.000Z"